cemor/show-temp-on-oled-screen/Show-Temp-On-OLED-Screen-Tutorial.md

 ## Step 4 @unplugged
 To read the temperature in your garden you have to use the temperature and humidity sensor.
 Make sure you have the humidity sensor plugged into pin 0 on your grove shield.
-Visit this page on the LEaFS website if you need to see what this looks like: ADD LINK
+Visit this page on the LEaFS website if you need to see what this looks like: https://bit.ly/build-temperature-sensor

 ## Step 5